Noch €100,00 until free shipping

 Starting point : Port of Dagebüll

-Destination : North point of the German mainland
+Destination : Northernmost point of mainland Germany

-Distance : 33km, 1 hour 45 minutes
+Distance : 30km, 1 hour 30 minutes

 Starting point : Tönning train station